elunna/nerfhack-changelog/README.md

 ### Racial item preferences

+* Orcs get a -1AC bonus for each piece of orcish equipment they were.

 * Monsters of certain races will usually prefer their own equipment and find other racial equipment awkward or uncomfortable to use.
   * Elves hate dwarvish, gnomish, and orcish objects
   * Orcs hate dwarvish, gnomish, and elven objects